Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 2, Shibata, while disclosing that the thickener can be a urea compound or a lithium compound (see Table 1), does not disclose that the thickener is specifically a urea compound or a complex lithium soap, the urea compound is obtained by causing a polyisocyanate component and a monoamine component to react with each other, and the monoamine component is at least one of aliphatic monoamine and alicyclic monoamine.
+Shibata, while further disclosing that the thickener can be a urea compound (see Table 1), does not disclose that the thickener is specifically a urea compound that is obtained by causing a polyisocyanate component and a monoamine component to react with each other, and the monoamine component is at least one of aliphatic monoamine and alicyclic monoamine.

-Miwa teaches a bearing grease that includes a thickener in the form of a urea compound or a lithium soap (see last full paragraph on page 5 of attached translation) and with specific regards to the urea compound that the compound is obtained by reacting a polyisocyanate component with a monoamine component with the monoamine being an aliphatic monoamine or alicyclic monoamine (see paragraph spanning pages 5 and 6).
+Miwa teaches a grease usable in bearings that includes a thickener in the form of a urea compound (see last full paragraph on page 5 of the previously provided translation) and with specific regards to the urea compound that the compound is obtained by reacting a polyisocyanate component with a monoamine component with the monoamine being an aliphatic monoamine or alicyclic monoamine (see paragraph spanning pages 5 and 6).

-Miwa teaches that a bearing grease can include base oil, specifically a synthetic hydrocarbon oil (PAO) alone or an ester oil alone, or alternative the two used in combination (see page 5 of the translation, paragraph beginning with “When the lubricant composition is used as a grease”).
+Miwa further teaches that a grease or a bearing can include base oil, specifically a synthetic hydrocarbon oil (PAO) alone or PAO and ester oil used together (see page 5 of the translation, paragraph beginning with “When the lubricant composition is used as a grease”).

 Miwa further teaches that the bearing grease can contain an antioxidant in the range of 0.1-3 mass% with the worked penetration being in the claimed range (see the bottom of page 6 disclosing the antioxidant and the % range and the middle of page 6 which covers a worked penetration of 200-350).